Author: Jennifer S. Alderson

 THE LOVER'S PORTRAIT

 Sep.
 2nd: Dab of Darkness Audiobook Reviews The Book Junkie Reads . . .
 Sep.
 3rd: Turning Another Page In Pattis Imagination Sep.
 4th: T's Stuff Sep.
 5th: AudioSpy Sep.
 6th: History from a Woman’s Perspective What Is That Book About Sep.
 7th: Jazzy Book Reviews Sep.
-8th: The Book Addict's Reviews
+8th: The Book Addict's ReviewsRITUALS OF THE DEAD

 Sep.
 9th: History from a Woman’s Perspective The Book Junkie Reads . . .
 Sep.
 10th: Turning Another Page Hall Ways Blog In Pattis Imagination Sep.
 11th: Dab of Darkness Audiobook Reviews Sep.
 12th: T's Stuff Sep.
 13th: AudioSpy Sep.
 14th: Jazzy Book Reviews Sep.
-15th: The Book Addict's Review
+15th: The Book Addict's Reviews

 ➜Sign up as a host here